cponcej/awesome-tech/docs/index.md

 # E-Learning

 ## Udemy.
-Drop the price of any Udemy Course to 11€/12€ with a Coupon Code
+Drop the price of any Udemy Course to 11€ or 12€ with a Coupon Code
 - [Basics of Scrum, Agile and Project Delivery](https://www.udemy.com/scrum-methodology/)
 - [Red Hat Certified System Administrator - Exam EX200 - RHCSA](https://www.udemy.com/red-hat-certified-system-administrator-exam-ex200-rhcsa/)
 	- [Learn To Run Linux Servers From Scratch (LPI Level 1-101)](https://www.udemy.com/draft/19966/)